 - Final thoughts

-Even though this article is about my travel blog, I believe the tips here apply across all blogs and sites that have content the owners wish to market (and if you don’t wish to market them, why produce the content?).
+Even though this article is specifically about my old travel blog, the tips here apply across all blogs and sites and niches that have content the owners wish to market (and if you don’t wish to market them, why produce the content?).
 This post covers strategies that are still up to date and relevant to help you increase blog traffic 2023.

 1. My secret weapon for increasing page views